conorpp/conorpp.github.com/_posts/2018-09-21-3d-printing-a-programming-jig-and-embedding-pogo-pins-using-eagle-and-fusion-360.md

 When using a microcontroller in a custom design, there's always a bit of a headache for me because I need to figure out a convenient way break stuff out for programming and development.

-Usually you can't afford to get the "plug and play" comfort of a development board in your custom board.
+Usually you can't afford to have the "plug and play" comfort of a development board on your custom board.
 And it's great to be able to break out more stuff than just the programming ports.

 Here I explain an easy way to make a nice programming jig that can break out many signals for custom designs.

 It is based on Eagle and
 Fusion 360 but you don't need to use those tools.
 The main things you need are:

 * access to an SLA 3D printer ([can order online for cheap](http://dirtypcbs.com/store/print3d)!)